davidkhala/azure-utils/storage/README.md

 - 永远只有 两个 key, `key1`, `key2`
   - cannot be renamed
   - you can only `Rotate key`
+  - much faster than using Entra identity credential to authN.

 ## Azure Blob Storage
 - aka. blobs